-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.5(a), (online).
-Gas Services Information Rules, 17 December 2021, rule 109(2), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.5(a), (online).
+Gas Services Information Rules, 17 December 2021, Rule 109(2), (online).

-- Proposed operating cost and allowable revenue data presented by cost categories of: - Labour costs: internal labour; external contractors; consultants; and training. - Accommodation. - Depreciation and amortisation. - Finance costs. - Information technology (IT) and telecommunication costs: cloud and distributed computing costs; software, computer hardware, and other IT costs. - For the previous allowable revenue period, comparison of approved expenditure to budget and to actuals presented by cost categories of labour costs; depreciation and amortisation; accommodation; supplies and services; information technology (IT) and telecommunications; and borrowing expenses.
-For the purpose of this reporting, a material variance is a variance of 5 per cent of budget and a variance of 0.75 per cent of allowable revenue. - Identification and explanation of variances, year-on-year, in the comparison of actuals to budget to proposed expenditure presented by cost categories of labour costs; depreciation and amortisation; accommodation; supplies and services; information technology (IT) and telecommunications; and borrowing expenses.
+- Identification and explanation of variances, year-on-year, in the comparison of actuals to budget to proposed expenditure presented by cost categories of labour costs; depreciation and amortisation; accommodation; supplies and services; information technology (IT) and telecommunications; and borrowing expenses.
 For the purpose of this reporting, a material variance is a variance of 5 per cent of budget and a variance of 0.75 per cent of allowable revenue. - Provide a Statement of Cashflows for the Western Australian operations to substantiate budgets and expenditure.